-I am an environmental scientist working in water resources.
-I have lived in Chalgrove for over 10 years.
+I am an environmental scientist working in water resources for a research centre.
+I have lived in Chalgrove for nearly 15 years.
 I have two children at the school, who are currently in Year 6 and Year 1.
 My eldest daughter, after attending Chalgrove Primary, joined Icknield Community College and is now in Year 8.
-Both my youngest children really enjoy going to school for both the academic and the social experience of learning.
+Both my youngest children really enjoy going to Chalgrove school for both the academic and the social experience of learning.

 I want the school to continue to thrive and thus give the pupils the education they currently receive as well as help improve it where required.

 As a mother of three and member of the community, I believe it is important to acknowledge and support the quality of the services we hold within the village.

-I was a committee member of the Pavillion Pre-School committee for 4 years, I held roles such as fundraiser and secretary which may benefit the committee.
-This previous experience showed me how important it is to support the school staff in order to effectively run a school and create a successful learning environment.
+As a school governor, I believe it is important to support the school staff in order to effectively run a school and create a successful and nurturing learning environment.
 I also believe that part of the role of a parent governor is to represent parents and relay their opinions to the rest of the governing body and the senior management team.

 We moved to Chalgrove in 1980 and I became a Governor at the school in 1993, having been a secondary school governor during my teaching career.